abpio/abp-commercial-docs/en/why/why-abp-io-platform.md

 Creating a base solution takes a significant amount of time and requires a good architectural experience.
 However, this is just the beginning!
 As you start developing, you will find that you have to write lots of repetitive code that would be great if all this could be handled automatically.

+ABP automates or simplifies repeating code as much as possible by following the convention over configuration principle.
+However, it doesn't restrict you when you need to do things manually.

 ### Authentication

 IDS4, Single Sign On, AD Integration, Social Logins, Two factor auth... etc.